lace/vg/doc/index.md

 The goal of vg is to expose the power of vector geometry and linear algebra to Python programmers.
-It leads to code which is easy to write, understand, and maintain, even if the math isn’t in your head.
+It leads to code which is easy to write, understand, and maintain.

 [NumPy][] is powerful – and also worth learning!
-However it’s easy to get slowed down by technical concerns like broadcasting and indexing. vg is intended to be friendlier.
-It checks that your inputs are structured correctly for the narrower use case of 3D geometry, and then it &ldquo;just works.&rdquo; For example, `vg.euclidean_distance()` is invoked the same for two stacks of points as it is with a stack and a single point, or two single points.
+However it’s easy to get slowed down by technical concerns like broadcasting and indexing, even when working on basic geometric operatioons. vg is intended to be friendlier.
+It checks that your inputs are structured correctly for the narrower use case of 3D geometry, and then it &ldquo;just works.&rdquo;
+For example, `vg.euclidean_distance()` is invoked the same for two stacks of points as it is with a stack and a single point, or two single points.

 In the name of readability, efficiency is not compromised.
 These operations are as useful in production code as in one-off scripts.
 (If you find anything